 Several weeks later I got the silly idea to make a portable bar "disguised" as a lemonade stand.
-I would put it under an E-Z Up shelter and it would be my "SpeakE-Z Up",
+I would put it under an "E-Z Up" shelter and it would be my "SpeakE-Z Up",

 the pop-up speakeasy.
-There was a party coming up in two week so I hastily through together a 6 drink, spaced themed menu to compliment the host's "Big Dipper" (dip contest) party theme.
+There was a party coming up in two weeks, so I hastily through together a 6 drink, spaced themed menu to compliment the host's "Big Dipper" (dip contest) party theme.

-Having no bartending experience, coupled with the fact that I only had two weeks to prepare, the drinks were just OK at best.
-But the experience opened the door to a creative endeaver that
+Having no bartending experience and limited cocktail knowledge, coupled with the fact that I only had two weeks to prepare, the drinks were just OK, at best.
+But the experience opened the door

-I quite enjoy.
+to a creative endeaver that I quite enjoy.

-My goal is to provide a truly unique and interesting cocktail experience, using ingredients and techniques you may not have encountered.
+My goal is to provide a truly unique and interesting cocktail experience, using ingredients and techniques the average imbiber may not have encountered.
 Because this is a hobby and not a business, I don't have to focus on cost effective or quick methods.
 Nearly all of my ingredients are homemade.
 My fruits & vegetables are freshly juiced, my nuts freshly milked, and my herbs picked right from the plant when I make your drink.
-Because the menus are planned a year in advance I am able to explore the long game.
+Because the menus are planned a year in advance, I am able to explore the long game.
 That includes things like barrel aged cocktails, clarified milk punch, home made bitters, and growing exotic herbs not readily available at the local nursery.
-I love to seek out odd or historic liquors that are foreign to most of us.
+I love to seek out odd or historic liquors that are foreign to many of us.
 I lean toward high quality booze, and steer clear of flavored vodkas/whiskeys.
 If I want cucumber flavor, I add fresh cucumber.
 None of that assures a great cocktail, but it sure doesn't hurt.

 That is a very good question.
 This thing that I’m doing is rather costly and offers no decernable reward.
 I end up working the two best parties of the season, and most people will never know how much work I put into the back end, or pay close enough attention to the menu to discover the nuances.
 Yet I still care about it enough to spend the time & money, give up those parties, and hell… create a f’n website about it.
 I don’t have a reasonable answer for why.
 I do almost all of the menu designs, drink creation, costumes, and prop work during the winter months.
-So, I suppose this is just my creative outlet for when my other hobbies are unavailable to me.
+So, I suppose this is just a creative outlet for when my other hobbies are unavailable to me.

 Donation: | PayPal.Me |